astropy/astropy/docs/io/fits/appendix/faq.rst

 Why did Astropy adopt PyFITS as its FITS reader instead of fitsio?
 ------------------------------------------------------------------

-When the Astropy project was first started it was clear from the start that one of its core components should be a submodule for reading and writing FITS files, as many other components would be likely to depend on this functionality.
+When the Astropy Project was first started it was clear from the start that one of its core components should be a submodule for reading and writing FITS files, as many other components would be likely to depend on this functionality.
 At the time, the ``fitsio`` package was in its infancy (it